fbpx

 SPS Canada

-How to Handle Finance as a Studen
+How to Handle Finance as a Student

 Every year, Canada welcomes several hundred thousand students who arrive with aspirations of graduating from some of the world-renowned schools and universities located across its various provinces.
 As of the end of 2021, the Immigration, Refugees and Citizenship Canada (IRCC) reported that over 600,000 international students were pursuing their studies in Canada with valid study permits.